pkiv/sf-ticket-agent/README.md

 Welcome!
 This project demonstrates how to automate parking ticket payments using [Stagehand](https://github.com/browserbase/stagehand).

+To use Stagehand, run `npx create-browser-app@latest` in your terminal or check out the [Browserbase Stagehand Quickstart on GitHub](https://github.com/browserbase/playbook/tree/main/stagehand-quickstart)

 ## About This Project

 This automation script helps you pay parking tickets on the San Francisco Municipal Transportation Agency website.
 It uses Stagehand, an SDK built on top of [Playwright](https://playwright.dev/) that provides AI-powered automation capabilities.